radekszostak/stream-wse-uav-ml/README.md

 # Result visualisation
 Scripts used to create plots and result tables featured in article are generated using scripts and data from [plots](https://github.com/radekszostak/river-wse-uav-ml/tree/master/plots) directory.

+# Acknowledgments
+Research was partially supported by the National Science Centre, Poland, project WATERLINE (2020/02/Y/ST10/00065), under the CHISTERA IV programme of the EU Horizon 2020 (Grant no 857925) and the "Excellence Initiative - Research University" program at the AGH University of Science and Technology.